Playing time is 2 x 10 minutes

 The competition programme and rankings that determine placement

-these subgroups.
 Advancing to additional games and their schedule is put in place after

 the opening rounds according to the standings.
 The standings are ranked according to